exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Bitcoind node

 The service uses a third-party Bitcoin node to communicate with the Bitcoin blockchain network.
-As for Exonum v 0.1, [Bitcoin Core][bitcoind] is supported only.
+Currently, [Bitcoin Core][bitcoind] is supported only.

 The following settings need to be specified to access the bitcoind node: